Daniel Pollack-Pelzner

 His current projects include consulting on a documentary film about tribal sovereignty in law and theater, designing a public humanities center in Portland, planning a commemoration of the 400th anniversary of Shakespeare’s First Folio, and a book for Simon & Schuster about the education of Lin-Manuel Miranda.

-He received my B.A. in History from Yale and my Ph.D. in English from Harvard, where I helped to edit the Norton Shakespeare.
+He received my B.A. in History from Yale and my Ph.D. in English from Harvard, where he helped to edit the Norton Shakespeare.
 His met his wife met in a fifth-grade production of A Midsummer Night's Dream.
 They live with their two children and a puppy in Portland, Oregon.

 DanielPollackPelzner.com / Represented by Anne Edelstein